Skip to Main Content

 As a result, important content may be omitted from Research Assistant summaries and should be supplemented with standard search strategies.

-Accessing the Research Assistant
+Accessing the Search Assistant AI tool:

 1. Log in with your university credentials in Primo VE.